 What is your reasoning behind your gifts?
-Do you want to leave a legacy for future generations with a charity or cause that you love?
+Do you want to leave something meaningful for your family, or a legacy for future generations?

 The process is easy as 1, 2, 3!

-- Choose a trusted Wills and Estates lawyer who will likely start with a simple estate planning questionnaire.
+- Choose a trusted Wills and Estates lawyer, or notary if you live in Quebec, who will likely start with a simple estate planning questionnaire.
 It will help them know more about you and what you want to accomplish.